MJoergen/nexys4ddr/offloader/Episodes/ep08_-_Math/README.md

 The integer square root is calculated using the description in [wikipedia](https://en.wikipedia.org/wiki/Methods_of_computing_square_roots#Binary_numeral_system_(base_2)).
-Actually, the module calculates both the integer square root M = floor(sqrt(N)) and the remainder R = N-M\*M. The control signals are fairly simple: On the input side the value N is presented on the input bus val\_i, and the input signal start\_i is pulsed once.
-Some time later the result will be present on the output busses res\_o and diff\_o, and the output signal valid\_p will be pulsed once.
+Actually, the module calculates both the integer square root M = floor(sqrt(N)) and the remainder R = N-M\*M.  This implementation takes a fixed number of clock cycles regardless of the input.

+The control signals are fairly simple: On the input side the value N is presented on the input bus val\_i, and the input signal start\_i is pulsed once.
+Some time later the result will be present on the output busses res\_o and diff\_o, and the output signal valid\_o will be pulsed once. val\_i is only read when start\_i is asserted, and likewise should res\_o and diff\_o only be read when valid\_o is asserted.

 There is an extra signal busy\_o which is asserted when a calculation is in progress.
 It is not possible to interrupt a calculation, and asserting start\_i will be ignored as long as busy\_o is asserted.
-This implementation takes a fixed number of clock cycles regardless of the input.

 ## Testing in simulaion
 Since there is a lot of processing involved in simulating the Ethernet